jedrichards/fla-text-processor-jsfl/README.md

 In the first step an FLA is taken as input, tidied up, prepared and scanned for translatable text which is outputted as XML.
 The XML can then be translated by a 3rd party and finally imported back into the FLA.

+This repo contains the commands `ProcessCurrentFLA` and `ImportXMLToCurrentFLA` which can be run within the IDE plus templatable JSFLs for use within another system.

+## Installation

+To install into Flash CS5.5 on OSX run the following one-line command in Terminal replacing {username} with the correct value for your user account:

+`git clone git://github.com/jedrichards/HogarthAutomationJSFL.git /Users/{username}/Library/Application\ Support/Adobe/Flash\ CS5.5/en_US/Configuration/Commands2/HogarthAutomationJSFL`

+The scripts should not be available from Flash's Commands menu.
+Keep updated by executing `git pull` in the installation directory.

 ## Considerations

 ### Environment